 Flying to Bhutan

-Flying into Bhutan airport, Paro International Airport which is the only international airport of Bhutan, is heavily dependent on weather conditions which can be quite unpredictable.
+Flying into Bhutan airport, Paro International Airport, which is the only international airport of Bhutan, is heavily dependent on weather conditions, which can be quite unpredictable.
 All take-offs and landings at Paro Airport are by visual flight rules.
-This means pilots can only take off or land if they are able to see the runway and surrounding hills.
-At night time or in poor weather conditions, flights don’t operate so flights will be delayed.
+This means pilots can only take off or land if they are able to see the runway and the surrounding hills.
+At nighttime or in poor weather conditions, flights don’t operate so flights will be delayed.
 Paro airport is in a deep valley surrounded by mountain peaks as high as 18,000ft (5,000m).

 Bhutan road safety

-Most of the cities/towns of Bhutan are connected by road but they are mountainous roads with sharp bends.
+Most of the cities and towns in Bhutan are connected by road, but the roads are mountainous and have sharp bends.
 You are suggested to wear seat belts and avoid driving at night since mountainous roads are poorly lit.
-Leaving your valuables in your car at tourist sites or villages is also not suggested.
+Leaving your valuables in your car at tourist sites or villages is also discouraged.

 Internet speed in Bhutan

 B-Mobile SIM and Tashi Cell are the two mobile network providers in Bhutan.
-Your guide shall help you buy a SIM for you on arrival but make sure you unlock your phone before you insert the SIM card.
+Your guide shall help you buy a SIM for you on arrival, but make sure you unlock your phone before inserting the SIM card.
 2G and 3G connectivity are available throughout the country.
 Most of the hotels in major cities have wi-fi.
 Internet speed in Bhutan can be erratic.

 Bhutan dress code for tourists

-There are many ‘dzong’ which is an ancient fortress with towers, courtyards, temples, and administrative offices.
-Tourists entering such dzongs need to dress appropriately.
-You can’t wear jeans, wrap your jacket around your waist, or have your jacket unbuttoned or unzipped.
+There are many ‘dzong,’ which is an ancient fortress with towers, courtyards, temples, and administrative offices.
+Tourists entering such dzongs must dress appropriately.
+You can’t wear jeans, wrap your jacket around your waist, or have it unbuttoned or unzipped.
 No hats, shorts, short skirts, flip-flops, or t-shirts can be worn inside.
 Please make sure your clothing covers your arms and legs.

 ATM services in Bhutan